AdjacencyGraphBuilder

 The AdjacencyGraphBuilder creates general graphs from a data model that already has a graph structure or where the connections between nodes are given by adjacency relations.
 The data model consists of one or more node data collections with adjacency information.
 Edges are created implicitly, so there is no separate edge data collection.

 The data model is allowed to have a recursive nature.
-The AdjacencyGraphBuilder makes sure no nodes or edges with the same id are created twice.
+The AdjacencyGraphBuilder ensures no nodes or edges with the same ID are created twice.

 Specifying Adjacent Nodes directly

-For this scenario the example graph shall consist of red and blue nodes with edges only between nodes of different color.
+For this scenario, the example graph consists of red and blue nodes with edges only between nodes of different colors.
 Node data items for this scenario may look like this:

 interface RedNode {